Quantum capacitive coupling between large-angle twisted graphene layers: Methods

-Reference \onlinecite{Rickhaus2020electronicthickness} investigated dual-gated two-terminal devices consisting of decoupled large-angle tBLG samples, schematically shown in Fig.~\ref{fig:TBG_B0}(c) for a perspective top view and in Fig.~\ref{fig:TBG_B0}(d) for its side view.
-In the following discussion we focus on a device fabricated with a top gate of length $\ell=320\unit{nm}$ and sample width $W\approx 2.9\unit{\mu m}$.
-Details of the device fabrications are given in Ref.\ \onlinecite{Rickhaus2020electronicthickness}.

-To model the decoupled tBLG device, we assume two layers of graphene described by the linear Dirac dispersion relation $E=\pm \hbar v_F k$, where $\hbar$ is the reduced Planck constant and $v_F\approx 10^6\unit{m\cdot s^{-1}}$ is the Fermi velocity of graphene.
-For computational convenience, we adopt $\hbar v_F \approx 3\sqrt{3}/8\unit{eV\cdot nm}$.
-The two electronically decoupled single-layer graphene (SLG) flakes are tightly spaced (assuming the spacing to be $d_G=0.12\unit{nm}$ found in Ref.\ \onlinecite{Rickhaus2020electronicthickness}) such that a tiny shift of the Fermi energy of the first layer causes an appreciable gating effect on the second layer, which in turn acts as a back gate of the first, and so forth.
-The whole process can be efficiently iterated using the formulas derived in \cite{Liu2013multigated}.
-Applying the results of \cite{Liu2013multigated}, the carrier density
+To model the decoupled tBLG device, we assume two layers of graphene described by the linear Dirac dispersion relation $E=\pm \hbar v_{\mathrm{F}} k$, where $\hbar$ is the reduced Planck constant and $v_{\mathrm{F}}\approx 10^6\unit{m\cdot s^{-1}}$ is the Fermi velocity of graphene.
+We adopt $\hbar v_{\mathrm{F}} \approx 3\sqrt{3}/8\unit{eV\cdot nm}$.
+The two electronically decoupled single-layer graphene (SLG) flakes are tightly spaced (assuming the spacing to be $d_{\mathrm{G}}=0.12\unit{nm}$ found in reference\ \cite{Rickhaus2020electronicthickness}) such that a tiny shift of the Fermi energy of the first layer causes an appreciable gating effect on the second layer, which in turn acts as a back gate of the first one.
+The whole process is iterated using the formulas derived in \cite{Liu2013multigated}.
+The carrier density

 of a SLG free of intrinsic doping and subject to two gates at voltages $V_1$ and $V_2$ is composed of the classical carrier density